 In the English language, tolerance is charged with so much negativity.
 It has a meaning of putting up with someone even if you don’t like them.
 This can somewhat be attributed to Britain’s colonial history and has shaped a myriad of idioms often used in the English language: “we conquered them”, “we smashed them”, “we nailed it”, and so on.
 It’s all about winning, defeating the opponent; maintaining the status quo as the dominator over the one dominated.
 It’s about having the upper hand.

 Language defines the reality we live in.
 It is shaped by social, political, cultural and historical factors.
 In Arabic, the word tolerance is overlaid with compassion, kindness, respect and embracing the other as an equal rather than the sense of urgency in having to put up with the other.
-In today’s ever increasingly globalised world where cultures meld, the ability to relate to the other has become more important than ever in building cultures of tolerance.
+In today’s ever increasingly globalised world where cultures meld, the ability to relate to the other has become more important than ever in building cultures of tolerance and peace.

 At Cultural Infusion, music and the arts play an important part in building empathy, tolerance and peace.
 The ability to share in the feelings of the other underpins everything we do.
 We achieve this through interactive live cultural presentations representing many parts of the world.
 Our presenters use storytelling, dance, music, and other intangible practices to create live, interactive experiences.